sensorius/TheSquirrelCafe/README.md

 The directory ESP8266 contains a Arduino IDE Sketch which is used to log environmental weather data.
 Currently a DHT22 sensor is attached to a NodeMCU v3 board.
 Sensor readings are published on ThingSpeak.
 A Watchdog is implemented in case of misbehaviour.
 A rudimentary UDP packet broadcast with sensor readings has been implemented.

+[Update 2016/08/05]

+The directory MatLab-Code contains the MinMaxVisu MatLab file which is used to calculate min and max temperature values of the last 24 hours.

 Tweepy - The python twitter lib used: